akenza-io/akenza-java-client/README.md

 - provide an easy way of mapping entity to update command
 - add support for bearer token authentication
 - add rule validations
+- the list device configuration endpoint should not require the workspaceId